Fear of wasps

 The fear of wasps (or wasp stings), technically known as spheksophobia, is a relatively common type of specific phobia.
 It is similar to fear of bees (which is often called apiphobia or melissophobia).
 Both are types of entomophobia, which is itself a category of zoophobia.

+Spheksophobies will have a hatred for wasps due to a wasps ability to uses its stinger and inject venom and is unpredictable where a wasp will fly to.